Hofls/useful-info/cookbooks/project-review.md

 * If something bad happens - identify root causes to make sure it won't repeat in the future (Retrospective)
 * Always move forward, adapt new technologies and ideas
 * Before investing heavily into something - build cheap prototype
+* Bus factor of anything is more than 1 (easy way is to just write instructions in wiki)

 ### Outside of review scope, but if you have extra time:
 * Acessibility